ISISComputingGroup/lewis-ess/docs/user_guide/remote_access_devices.rst

     $ lewis-control device target_speed 100
     $ lewis-control device start

-It is possible to set multiple device parameters at once:
+It is possible to set multiple device parameters at once, but this goes through the simulation itself, so that it is generic to all devices:

 ::

-    $ lewis-control device set_parameters "{'target_speed': 1, 'target_phase': 20}"
+    $ lewis-control simulation set_device_parameters "{'target_speed': 1, 'target_phase': 20}"

 Value Interpretation and Syntax